 Coda examines the roots of global crises and exposes their connections and international ramifications.
 Coda deploys teams of reporters, video journalists, artists and designers to think through what themes and stories fuel each crisis.

 What is Coda?

-We are format agnostic: we’ve done documentaries, video podcasts, long-reads, shortreads, animations and even an app that told a story in a graphic novel format.
-We report globally and in the United States, because we believe these days in order to do meaningful journalism on any big issue, it is important to show how local impacts the global and vice versa.
+Coda’s journalism is delivered as text, documentaries, podcasts, long-reads and short reads, and animations.
+Coda reports globally, because we believe these days in order to do meaningful journalism on any big issue, it is important to show how local impacts the global and vice versa.

 We work with a wide network of partners and are supported by foundation grants and private donations.
 Coda is a member of the Institute for Nonprofit News and the Global Investigative Journalism Network.